WHAT IS 'POSTURE'?

 For a pain-free and mobile body, it is important that you take each and every joint in your body through its full range of movement on a regular basis.

-N.B - Having 'bad posture' does not always equal pain (though, in my experience, it does and not always in the bit of the body that is off-kilt).
+N.B - Having 'bad posture' does not always equal pain (though it frequently does).
 Some people have, on paper, 'terrible posture' and suffer nothing whatsoever.
 Other people have pretty 'good posture' but suffer terrible pains.

 Everybody is different and what else they are doing in their spare time will dramatically alter how their posture might affect them.
 Your postural imbalances are simply my guide as to where to start when tackling the body in front of me.